ultimatespeed01/unknown5548/README.md

 NeoRefacer has been tested and is known to work with Python 3.11.11, but it is likely to work with other Python versions as well.
 It is recommended to use a virtual environment, such as [Conda](https://www.anaconda.com/download), for setting up and running the project to avoid potential conflicts with other Python packages you may have installed.

+On Windows, before continuing, ensure that you have the [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/) installed.
+They are required for installing dependencies.
+If you skip this step, you will likely encounter an error prompting you to install them.

 Follow these steps to install Refacer and its dependencies:

     ```bash